Hector-Louis Langevin: Posthumous recognition

 On January 23, 2017, Calgary City Council voted to rename the Langevin Bridge to the Reconciliation Bridge.
-In June 2017 it was announced the Langevin Block would be renamed to the Office of the Prime Minister and Privy Council building due to Langevin's involvement in the Canadian Indian residential school system. in June 2021 a Calgary Board of Education public school was renamed Riverside School, after being Langevin school from 1936 until 2021.
+In June 2017 it was announced the Langevin Block would be renamed to the Office of the Prime Minister and Privy Council building due to Langevin's involvement in the Canadian Indian residential school system.
+In June 2021, a Calgary Board of Education public school was renamed Riverside School, after being Langevin school from 1936 until 2021.

 Personal life

-His brother, Jean Langevin was a Roman Catholic bishop.
+Langevin's brother, Jean Langevin, was a Roman Catholic bishop.

 Archives

 There is a Hector-Louis Langevin fonds at Library and Archives Canada and a family Hector Langevin fonds at Bibliothèque et Archives nationales du Québec.